Nicholas Paget-Brown

-Nicholas Paget-Brown (born 1957) is an English Conservative politician who was leader of the Kensington and Chelsea London Borough Council.
-He was first elected as a councillor for Hans Town on 8 May 1986.
-He became leader of the council on 23 May 2013.
-On 30 June 2017, he announced that he would step down as leader due to the council's response to the Grenfell Tower fire, and was replaced as leader by Conservative Elizabeth Campbell on 19 July 2017.
+Nicholas Paget-Brown is an English Conservative Party politician who was leader of the Kensington and Chelsea London Borough Council.
+He was first elected as a councillor in 1986.
+He became Leader of the Council on 23 May 2013.
+On 30 June 2017, he announced that he would step down as leader following government criticism of the Council's response to the Grenfell Tower fire, and was replaced as leader on 19 July 2017.